-- You have dry eyes
+Have dry eyes

-- You work in jobs that could have direct impact to the eyes
+Work in jobs that could have direct impact to the eyes

-- You play sports or do physical activity that could affect the eyes
+Play sports or do physical activity that could affect the eyes

-- You are nearsighted with or without astigmatism
+Are nearsighted with or without astigmatism

 SMILE is an alternative to LASIK for myopia, not a replacement, and can ultimately help patients achieve excellent vision.